 Jerusalem shall be called the City of Truth,

 The Holy Mountain.’”

 a.
-I will return to Zion, and dwell in the midst of Jerusalem: God’s people and city would be transformed by the presence of the LORD.
+I will return to Zion, and dwell in the midst of Jerusalem: God’s people and city will be transformed by the presence of the LORD.

 b.
-Jerusalem shall be called the City of Truth… The Holy Mountain: Because of God’s presence the city will be transformed into a place of truth and holiness.
-When God’s presence is real and embraced in our life, we become peopleof Truth and Holypeople.
+Jerusalem shall be called the City of Truth…the Holy Mountain: Because of God’s presence the city will be transformed into a place of truth and holiness.
+When God’s presence is real and embraced in our lives, we become people of Truth and Holy people.

 i.
 In 2 Corinthians 3:18 Paul describes this process of transformation: But we all, with unveiled face, beholding as in a mirror the glory of the Lord, are being transformed into the same image from glory to glory, just as by the Spirit of the Lord.